Potholes and Other Road Hazards

 This is just one example of a road hazard at the beginning of riding season.
 Throughout the harsh weather conditions of winter, roads take a lot of punishment.
 Water seeps into cracks and freezes, causing the gaps to become bigger and parts of the road to move.
 This creates large ruts in the road, especially between two sections of paved road.
 Plows that work nonstop to keep the roads clear of snow scrape the road.
 This can cause huge chunks of road to get caught in the plow and creates massive potholes.

 On your first ride of the season, be extra alert.
-Remember a pothole or hazard may be present as you ride out, even on your own street!
+Remember, a pothole or hazard may be present as you ride out, even on your own street!
 On top of observing other motorists, you have to scan the road as well.
 Avoid potholes, dips and overfilled potholes by riding around them.
 Make sure no other motorists are in your path as you avoid a hazard.
 Manhole covers tend to have deteriorated edges from snow plowing.
 Ride around them as well.
-Stay away from the sides of the road where debris may have collected from the plows (ride closer to the center).
-Large tree branches may extend into the street.
-If you can stop completely and remove the branch easily from the street, drivers and other riders will really appreciate it!
+Ride closer to the center of the road and stay away from the sides where debris may have collected from the plows.
+Also, don’t forget to look out for large tree branches may extend into the street.

 avoid potholes and road hazards when riding your motorcycle